Amazon Is Shipping 70% More Off-Amazon Orders

 Amazon’s 3PL business has shipped 70% more orders for sales channels like TikTok so far this year.
 Its business shipping goods for off-Amazon orders is growing faster than on-Amazon sales.

-Sellers who outsource fulfillment to Amazon using the FBA service can also use that inventory to fulfill orders in other sales channels, including marketplaces like Walmart, social commerce apps like TikTok, and direct-to-consumer websites.
+Sellers who outsource fulfillment to Amazon using the FBA service can also use that inventory to fulfill orders in other sales channels, including marketplaces, social commerce apps like TikTok, and direct-to-consumer websites.
 That’s called Multi-Channel Fulfillment (MCF).

 “Amazon MCF has grown to serve over 200,000 U.S. sellers and has seen a 70% year-over-year increase in the total number of orders that have been fulfilled by MCF so far this year.”